MACS40700/course_site/content/assignments/assign2.md

 While you don't need to provide a detailed vision for each of the plots, you will provide a refined draft of your first plot here.

-In this, provide the graph and approximately 200 words on the plot, why it is designed the way it is, and what feedback you would like.
+In this, provide the graph and approximately 200 words on the plot (the 200 mentioned above), why it is designed the way it is, and what feedback you would like.
 If there are elements you are stuck on / need help with, mention that, too!

 Note that while this is a rough draft, it needs to have a title, labeled axes, etc.